 Most studies that show a lifespan-extending effect have never been independently replicated.
 We’d like to change that.

-We’re writing grants to aging biologists to run lifespan studies on rodents, investigating treatments that have already shown preliminary evidence of effectiveness.
-In some cases we’ll commission our own studies from contract research organizations.
+We’re writing grants to biogerontologists to run lifespan studies on rodents, investigating treatments that have already shown preliminary evidence of effectiveness, and prioritizing those with the largest effect sizes on longevity.
+In some cases we commission our own studies from contract research organizations.

 Our Current Short List of Drugs To Test:

 These are drugs which have been found to have large effects on animal lifespan, and good supporting evidence of aging-preventative effects, but haven't yet been independently confirmed by a reproducibility project like the Interventions Testing Program.

 In other words, these are the drugs for which we believe the "value of information" is highest; the results are important if true, but there's still uncertainty about whether the experiments will replicate, so it's worth finding out.